STEW-ROIDS - WINTERTIME IS NOT THE TIME TO EAT LEAN

-During the winter, nearly 14 million Americans get kicked in the head by Seasonal Affective Disorder, a condition characterized primarily by being a horrible saddie, sleeping all the time, and craving carbohydrates like skinny, toothless hillbillies crave methamphetamines.
-The reason behind this is a lack of seratonin, a hormone that’s produced by exposure to sunlight.
-Weirdly, this condition makes people incorrectly crave carbohydrates, in spite of the fact that the body needs tryptophan to create seratonin, and carbohydrates are low in tryptophan.
+During the winter, nearly 14 million Americans get kicked in the head by Seasonal Affective Disorder, a condition characterized primarily by being a horrible Sadie, sleeping all the time, and craving carbohydrates like skinny, toothless hillbillies crave methamphetamines.
+Firstly, the reason behind this is a lack of serotonin, a hormone that’s produced by exposure to sunlight.
+Weirdly, this condition makes people incorrectly crave carbohydrates, although the body needs tryptophan to create serotonin, and carbohydrates are low in tryptophan.
 Instead, they should be consuming “seafood, poultry, grass-fed meats, leafy greens, and green vegetables such as asparagus and broccoli” (Karlstrom).
 Additionally, they should be eating foods high in fats, as that provides long-term, steady energy, rather than a high carbohydrate diet, which has them crashing constantly.
-This is why the comfort foods often eaten in the winter are much heavier- some people seem to instinctively know that wintertime means delicious, delicious, fatty foods.
+Therefore, the comfort foods often eaten in the winter are much heavier- some people seem to instinctively know that wintertime means delicious, delicious, fatty foods.

 Due to the cold, eating hot food is essential to maintaining a feeling of warmth.
 That should go without saying, but it’s just as much mental as it is a physical sensation.
-Eating cold foods in the winter can exacerbate that deep chill and lead to illness.
+Secondly, eating cold foods in the winter can exacerbate that deep chill and lead to illness.
 Cold air is also incredibly dry, so maintaining a hydrated state is essential.
-The obvious solution to both of these conditions?
+Therefore, the obvious solution to both conditions?
 Soups and stews, obviously.
 Warm liquids also enhance digestion, so you’ll get more of the nutrition you’re consuming if it’s in a soup or stew.

 Chili Colorado is different than typical chili in that it uses chunks of beef, rather than ground beef.
-It gives the whole thing an entirely different feel, and is frankly a nice change of pace from typical chili because you actually have to chew, haha.
-This recipe is cool because it is not your typical chili flaor- you’ll notice there’s no chili powder used.
-I like to use habeneros in place of either the pasillas or guajillos, and generally end up using Hungarian Wax Peppers because I can’t anything but the anchos.
-You can (and I usually do) use canned peppers in place of fresh ones.
+It gives the whole thing an entirely different feel and is frankly a nice change of pace from typical chili because you have to chew, ha-ha.
+This recipe is cool because it is not your typical chili flavor- you’ll notice there’s no chili powder used.
+I like to use habaneros in place of either the pasillas or guajillos, and generally end up using Hungarian Wax Peppers because I can’t anything but the anchoes.
+Meanwhile, you can (and I usually do) use canned peppers in place of fresh ones.

 5 Ancho Peppers